argoproj/argo-cd/docs/user-guide/diffing.md

 which generates different data every time `helm template` is invoked.
 * For Horizontal Pod Autoscaling (HPA) objects, the HPA controller is known to reorder `spec.metrics` in a specific order.
 See [kubernetes issue #74099](https://github.com/kubernetes/kubernetes/issues/74099).
-  To work around this, you can order `spec.replicas` in git in the same order that the controller prefers.
+  To work around this, you can order `spec.replicas` in Git in the same order that the controller prefers.

 In case it is impossible to fix the upstream issue, Argo CD allows you to optionally ignore differences of problematic resources.